 Although the level of social capital varies widely across countries, many countries in Asia have levels of social trust comparable to those in Latin America, lower than those in Eastern Europe, markedly less than in Australia and New Zealand, but higher than in Africa or the post-Soviet region.
 In general, developing countries tend to have lower levels of social capital than wealthier, more developed countries.
 However, the direction of causality remains unclear, and within the region, the distribution of social capital varies widely across countries and communities.
-Predominantly Catholic (i.e., Philippines) and Muslim societies exhibit lower levels of generalized trust than do countries such as Japan, Korea and Taiwan.
+Predominantly Catholic (i.e., Philippines) and Muslim societies exhibit lower levels of general trust, social cohesion and social capital than do countries such as Japan, Korea and Taiwan.
 However, levels of social capital are also low in China and Vietnam.
 This implies that there is no single trend in the region.
+With few exceptions, "Sino-Confucian" societies and countries that have a more substantial share of Buddhist populations perform better in the area of social capital and social cohesion than countries with predominantly Muslim or Hindu populations.
+An exception is post-genocidal Cambodia, which clearly reflects the corroding effect of still unhealed wounds from its genocidal past.